 A Colorado bill which seeks to

-The Senate Judiciary Committee is
+the Senate Judiciary Committee on Wednesday.

-a row.
+measure.
 In previous sessions, Republicans who controlled the House

 blocked the proposals from reaching the House floor.
 Rather than

 allowing a vote on the bill last year, Republicans shut down voting

 Democrats regained control of the House

 in November and elected Mark Ferrandino, an openly gay man who

 sponsored the bill in the House last year, as House speaker, nearly

 like to have the bill signed into law by Valentine's Day.
 Governor